skx/marionette/HACKING.md

   * Conditional execution is managed via the [conditionals](conditionals/) package.

 In addition to the above we also have a [config](config/) object which is passed around to allow us to centralize global state, and we have a set of [file](file/) helpers which contain some central code.

+# Testing Overview

+There is an associated github action to run our test-cases, and some linters, every time a pull-request is created/updated against the remote repository.

+You should probably run the driver when you're testing:

+     .github/run-tests.sh

+Note that this installs some tools if the environmental variable "`$CI`" is set, so you might need to do that the first time:

+     CI=true .github/run-tests.sh